If you’re a foreign citizen headed to Mexico on your next vacation, you’ll need a Mexico tourist card to enter the country.

 Read Next: The Classic Baja California Road Trip: Perfect 10-Day Itinerary

-How Much does a Mexico Tourist Card cost?
+How much does a Mexico Tourist Card cost?

-As of January 2022, the fee associated with a Mexican tourist card is $638.00 pesos (about $31 USD).
+As of 2025, the fee associated with a Mexican tourist card is $861.00 pesos (about $45 USD).
 Children under 2 years old are exempt from the fee.

 If you’re flying into Mexico, the fee is usually included in the cost of your international flight.
 It’ll show up on your receipt as DNI or Derecho de No Inmigrante fee either in pesos or converted to whatever currency you paid in.

 Make sure to bring along a printed itemized airfare receipt as for proof of payment should you be asked to pay the “Mexico tourist tax” (as it is also known) when you leave Mexico.
 In our experience, you’re most likely to get charged when exiting by land (except US/Mexico border) or by sea.
 For example, we had to pay the DNI fee when we took the ferry from Chetumal, Mexico to Caye Caulker, Belize.
+If you can prove you have already paid the fee with a receipt, then you shouldn’t have to pay again.

 How do I get a tourist card for Mexico?